Where to buy vintage clothes, shoes for swing dancing, etc…

 For guys and ladies.

 Thrift storesCheck out Goodwill or Salvation Army.
-The cost for shoes and clothes at these type stores is generally a good deal, but finding 1940’s/50’s clothing is difficult, as to be expected.
+The cost for shoes and clothes at these type stores is generally a good deal, but finding 1940’s/50’s clothing is very difficult, as to be expected.
 Before buying any item at a thrift store, always try it on and check it thoroughly for holes, tears, stains, etc.

 Shoe Repair and Tailor Services.